SenseTecnic/SenseTecnic.github.io/mqtt/create-client.md

 # Creating a client

-Next, you'll need to create a client so you can connect to the MQTT service.
+First, you'll need to create a client so you can connect to the MQTT service.
 A client corresponds to a connection from FRED or Node-RED or a connection to a device.

 ![mqtt_clients_panel.png](/assets/images/mqtt_clients_panel.png)

 Click on the Clients tab, then on the 'Add New' button.
 A form will appear as shown below.

 Fill in the form.
-The service will generate a unique Client id for you based on your username, and a client key.
-You can edit these fields if you like, but the client id must be unique to the system.
+The service will generate a unique Client ID for you based on your username, and a client key.
+You can edit these fields if you like, but the client id must be unique to the whole system.

 ![client_form.png](/assets/images/mqtt_client_form.png)